aleleyva10/iTalk/README.md

-# Name of Project
+# Name of Project: iTalk

-One Paragraph of project description goes here.
-Link to the live version of the app if it's hosted on Heroku.

-## Built With
+iTalk is a full-stack mobile application that provides the user with common phrases in Spanish and English, the application would allow the user to speak and learn the basics of the desired language.
+It gives the user the possibility to use these common phrases, add phrases to your favorites, and check what new phrases other users have upload to the application.
+Also, it gives you the translation of any new phrase you enter, in Spanish or in English.

-List technologies and frameworks here
+## Technologies and frameworks

+Node
+Express
+Angular
+MongoDB
+Heroku

 ## Getting Started